sean-smith/pcluster.cloud/content/02-tutorials/04-cost-tracking.md

 ### Step 2 - configure HeadNode

-In Pcluster Manager, when you create the cluster, on the **HeadNode** section drop down the "Advanced Options".
+In ParallelCluster UI, when you create the cluster, on the **HeadNode** section drop down the "Advanced Options".

 2. Turn on Multi-runner script
 3. Click "Add Script"